BubbleSquish/Solarized-Chromium/README.md

 ### Technical Approach

 - **Force Dark Mode Flag**: Activating this flag forces Chrome to invert light colors in web content to create a dark theme dynamically.
 - **Dark Mode Setting**: Enabling dark mode in Chrome's settings complements the flag by adjusting the browser's UI elements to dark.
+Additionally, it prompts websites to switch to their dark theme if they recognize and support this user preference, although many sites do not...
+Even if they do have a dark theme mode.
 - **Color Calibration**: By fine-tuning Chrome's theme generation algorithms, we can map the dynamic colors to match the Solarized palette accurately.

 ### Benefits